What should you do if your kids have been vaping? Learn all you can about it and then start the conversation with them.

 To put it simply, what you want to do with your life is up to you.
 This is what the drug dilemma comes down to: Is a temporary high and all its “benefits” worth the physical, mental, spiritual and social risks that follow?

 Consider this: As Creator of everything, God’s pretty smart.
 And He’s got some principles that apply to the subject.
 Users admit to experiencing an ever-diminished high.
 Obviously, drugs offer no permanent pleasure.
-Meanwhile, God says that at His “right hand are pleasures forevermore” (Psalm 16:11, NKJV).
+Meanwhile, God says that at His “right hand are pleasures forevermore” (Psalm 16:11, ESV).

 Think about it.